miwurster/msc-iot-kaffeekanne/sensor/README.md

 Where each `<Line>` is interpreted as single measurement sample and the `<Number>` is the weight, currently measured by the scale (in gram `g`).
 Lines have a fixed length.
-Numbers are right-aligned on the line and prepended by spaces.
+Numbers are right-aligned on the line and padded with spaces.

 ```
 Example output: